 Map, Python dictionary, or Ruby

-- Sets are an unordered sequence of unique elements
+- Sets are an unordered collection of unique elements

 All of those are basic types, and have subtypes for specific purposes, such as concurrency, caching, and streaming.
 In addition to those three main categories, there are other useful collection types, including ranges, stacks, and queues.